1. What is Chartered Accountancy (CA)?

 Chartered Accountancy (CA) is a professional course in accounting that equips you to deal with areas of Accountancy, Auditing, Cost Consultancy, Taxation, Legal Matters and Management Consultancy.
 The course involves a blend of theoretical education and practical training which run concurrently for a period of three years and equips a student with knowledge, ability, skills and other qualities required for a professional accountant.

 2. Who can study Chartered Accountancy?

-Students who have passed/appeared in final year of +2 examinations from any stream can join Chartered Accountancy starting from CAP-I under ICAN.
+Students who have appeared / passed in +2 examinations having not less than 2.4 GPA from any stream can join Chartered Accountancy starting from CAP-I under ICAN.

 3. What are governing bodies of CA Studies?

 Prospective students with the said criteria can register through the lnstitute of Chartered Accountants of Nepal (ICAN) to pursue the CA Studies.

 ICAN stands for The Institute of Chartered Accountants of Nepal.. an autonomous body established under Chartered Accountants Act, 1997, enacted by parliament of Nepal to regulate CA profession in Nepal

 No university in the world imparts CA education; every country has its autonomous body established under the Act of Parliament, like The Institute of Chartered Accountants of Nepal (ICAN) for Nepal.
 Students have got registered with the Board to pursue study.